walkerRnD/codebuff/backend/knowledge.md

 ## Main Components

-### 1. Server (server.ts)

-The main entry point for the backend application.
+1. **Express Server (index.ts)**: The main entry point for the backend application.
 It sets up the Express server and initializes the WebSocket server.

-### 2. WebSocket Server (websockets/server.ts)

-Handles real-time communication with clients.
+2. **WebSocket Server (websockets/server.ts)**: Handles real-time communication with clients.
 It manages connections, message parsing, and routing of WebSocket messages.

-### 3. Switchboard (websockets/switchboard.ts)

-Manages client connections, subscriptions, and topics.
-It's responsible for tracking client states and handling pub/sub functionality.

-### 4. Claude Integration (claude.ts)

-Provides functions for interacting with the Claude AI model, including streaming responses and handling tool calls.
+3. **Claude Integration (claude.ts)**: Provides functions for interacting with the Claude AI model, including streaming responses and handling tool calls.

-### 5. Prompts (prompts.ts)

-Contains functions for generating prompts, processing Claude's responses, and managing file changes based on AI suggestions.

-### 6. System Prompt (system-prompt.ts)
+4. **Main Prompt Handler (main-prompt.ts)**: Processes user inputs, generates responses, and manages file changes and tool calls.

-Generates the system prompt used for initializing the AI assistant with project-specific context and instructions.
+5. **System Prompt Generator (system-prompt.ts)**: Creates the initial prompt for the AI assistant with project-specific context and instructions.

-### 7. Tools (tools.ts)
+6. **File Diff Generation (generate-diffs-prompt.ts, generate-diffs-via-expansion.ts)**: Generates diffs for file changes and handles expansion of shortened file content.

+7. **Relevant File Request (request-files-prompt.ts)**: Determines which files are relevant for a given user request.

-Defines the available tools that can be used by the AI assistant, such as reading project files.
+8. **Tools Definition (tools.ts)**: Defines the available tools that can be used by the AI assistant.

 ## WebSocket Communication